 - Automation is rather complex compared to other HR software.

 BambooHR is a popular HR solution that small and growing nonprofit organizations can leverage.
-Its Human Resource Information System (HRIS) includes an applicant tracking system, time tracking, payroll processing, benefits administration, employee engagement, workforce data analytics, and several other automation that help to manage every part of the employee lifecycle.
+Its Human Resource Information System (HRIS) includes an applicant tracking system, time tracking, payroll processing, benefits administration, employee engagement, workforce data analytics, and other automation that help manage every part of the employee lifecycle.

 With BambooHR, your nonprofit can streamline its recruiting, onboarding, data collection, payroll, compensation, and people management processes.

 Although the platform isn’t built specifically as software for nonprofits, they have multiple case studies on their website for charities.